Cross-domain and Cross-dimension Learning for Image-to-Graph Transformers: Introduction

-Guided by the hypothesis that the \textit{underlying graph representations of physical networks have an inherently high similarity across domains}, we introduce a set of methodological innovations for image-to-graph synthesis:
+\paragraph{Our contribution.} Guided by the hypothesis that the \textit{underlying graph representations of physical networks are similar across domains}, we introduce a set of methodological innovations for image-to-graph transformation:

-\begin{enumerate} \item We introduce a novel edge sampling loss that regularizes the training procedure for relationship prediction, which allows us to pretrain our transformer on datasets that are vastly different in terms of the number of objects and relations (\cref{sec:loss}). \item We propose a supervised domain adaptation framework for image-to-graph transformers that aligns features from different domains (\cref{sec:domain_adaption}). \item We propose a framework for 2D pretraining for 3D image-to-graph synthesis.
+\begin{enumerate} \item We introduce a loss formulation that regularizes the number of sampled edges during training, allowing simultaneous learning in domains that differ in terms of the number of objects and relations (\cref{sec:loss}). \item We propose a supervised domain adaptation framework for image-to-graph transformers that aligns features from different domains (\cref{sec:domain_adaption}). \item We propose a framework for training 3D image-to-graph models with 2D data.
 Our framework introduces a projection function from the source representation to a space similar to the target domain (\cref{sec:tl_framework}). \end{enumerate}

-In extensive experiments on six datasets, we demonstrate the utility of our methods and outperform all baselines, validating our initial hypothesis.
-Our method leads to \textit{four main results}: 1) we show compelling improvements in image-to-graph synthesis on existing datasets; 2) our method enables image-to-graph synthesis in previously unsolvable sparse data scenarios; 3) our method outperforms self-supervised pretraining by a margin and 4) our method bridges dimensions in pretraining, i.e. we solve the previously unsolved direct image-to-graph inference for complex 3D vessel images by pretraining on 2D road data.
+In extensive experiments on six datasets, we demonstrate our method's utility and outperform all baselines, validating our initial hypothesis.
+Our method leads to \textit{four main results}: 1) we show compelling improvements in image-to-graph transformation on existing datasets; 2) our method enables image-to-graph transformation in previously unsolvable sparse data scenarios; 3) our method outperforms self-supervised pretraining by a margin and 4) our method bridges dimensions during training, i.e. we solve the previously unsolved direct image-to-graph inference for complex 3D vessel images by utilizing 2D road data in an additional training step.
 Further ablation studies highlight that each of our methodological contributions addresses a specific weakness in the state-of-the-art.